reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 We're going to add a `{!rsh} View` to the program to make it easy to access.

 Similarly, we'd like to display information about how many people have already made reservations and, maybe, even who they are and when it happened.
-For the first of those things, we'll add another `{!rsh} View`; and for the second, we'll add a `{!rsh} Events` that will make it easy to access the record of everything that happened.
+For the first of those things, we'll add another `{!rsh} View`; and for the second, we'll add an `{!rsh} Events` that will make it easy to access the record of everything that happened.

 :::note
 Although we're going to make changes to the Reach program, we're not actually exposing any information that wasn't already available in the consensus network's records.